 4. Black Pepper is a mentally stimulating oil.
 Diffuse 1 drop Black Pepper, 2 drops Frankincense, 1 drop Bergamot, and 2 drops White Fir for a stimulating and awakening aroma.

-5. Black Pepper essential oil is also great at calming nerves and reducing anxiety.
+5. Black Pepper essential oil is also great at calming nerves and reducing anxious feelings.
 When you are feeling anxious, try breathing in the aroma of Black Pepper or put in a diffuser.
-Black Pepper also blends well with Juniper Berry and Cedarwood (both also known to help with anxiety).
+Black Pepper also blends well with Juniper Berry and Cedarwood (both also known to help with anxiousness).

 6. If your digestive system seems to be a little ‘clogged’, rub 1 drop Black Pepper diluted with Fractionated Coconut oil on your stomach for digestive support and relief.*